Program Overview

 - Collaborative Research Projects: Working alongside faculty on cutting-edge research initiatives.

-Students in the masters in pathology program at KU have access to a vibrant community with numerous opportunities for personal and professional growth.
-They can participate in organizations such as the Graduate Student Council and engage in interdisciplinary activities with students from other biomedical programs.
+Students in the master’s in pathology program can participate in the Graduate Student Council and engage in interdisciplinary activities alongside peers from other biomedical programs at KUMC.

 Master’s in Pathology Sample Courses